 A color combination to avoid with Viva Magenta would be other red hues because seeing all red through your gardening season can overwhelm and fatigue the eye.
-While you think this can be really bold, it will give Viva Magenta its due focus.
+While you might think this can be bold, it will not give Viva Magenta its due focus.

 Here are some of our favorite Magenta flowers to try in your garden:

-Achillea - Achillea is a flowering perennial plant that grows in many places in the world.
-The plant is also known as Yarrow.
+Achillea - Achillea, also known as Yarrow, is a flowering perennial plant that grows in many places in the world.
 The plant is known for its fern-like green-to-gray foliage.
 The small flowers grow in clusters in a variety of colors.
 The Achillea flowers grow on a tall stem from one to five feet high.
-The plant is used to decorate gardens and their flowers are popular in many flower arrangements.
+It is used to decorate gardens and their flowers are popular in many flower arrangements.
 Achillea has been used medicinally for centuries and has a long history of use in various cultures for its healing properties.
 Achillea has a variety of different species, so its appearance can range from red to orange or yellow to purple.

 Amaranthus - This annual goes by names such as Love-Lies-Bleeding and Summer Poinsettia as its magenta flowers resemble that holiday favorite.
 They grow up to 5 feet tall and make a dramatic statement in a flower border.
 This flower is native to India where they thrive in warm summer temperatures.
 They are tolerant of hot, dry soil and the colors are more intense when the soil is not as nutrient-rich.
 They can also be dried and used in flower arrangements as well.

-Flamingo Feather Celosia – This variety of celosia is probably one of the prettiest.
-They have delicate feathery plumes.
-They are also known as wheat celosia.
+Flamingo Feather Celosia – This variety of celosia, also known as wheat celosia, is probably one of the prettiest with its delicate feathery plumes.
 This heat-loving annual plant is easy to grow from seeds.
 They love the full sun and well-draining soil.
 The plant blooms in late spring to fall and grows up to 32 inches.
 The flower is attractive in the garden and makes a great cut flower.
 If started indoors the flower seeds need to stay moist and require warm soil to germinate.

 Flamingo Feather Celosia - courtesy of Jill Mazur